ordovician/QtUIParser.jl/README.md

 That is the purpose of this package.
 To provide an assortment of tools to manipulate the `.ui` files with a more friendly interface.

-## Status
-Parsing and generating `.ui` files work, with the exception of some UI components.
-Tabs are not well supported presently.

 # Installation
 This has been made for the new package manager in Julia 0.7.
 You hit the `]` key in the Julia REPL (command line interface) and write.